chandaniShah/MERN_Stack_Practice/README.md

 # MERN_Stack_Practice
-This repository is for learning and practicing MERN stack topics and have small tasks
+This repository is for learning MERN stack topics and practicing small tasks